HIPAA Compliance Checklist for 2025

 The clause also includes support services and maintenance provisions, outlining any applicable service guarantees.
 This comprehensive provision assures that the SaaS vendor is committed to delivering timely and effective support for their services.

-Product Modification clause in a SaaS agreement specifies the provider's right to modify or stop the software, including any related plans and pricing, with or without advance notification.
-It also describes the procedures for contacting customers about changes in functionality, pricing, or terms of service.
+The Product Modification clause specifies the provider's right to modify or discontinue the software, including related plans and pricing, with or without advance notification.
+It also describes the procedures for notifying customers about changes in functionality, pricing, or terms of service.

 This clause is important because it notifies customers of prospective product and pricing changes, ensuring transparency and managing expectations.